sroberts/sroberts.github.io/_posts/2016-01-04-introduction-to-dfir-the-beginning.md

 Want to know more about what DFIR looks like?
 I recommend reading [The Cuckoo's Egg](http://www.amazon.com/The-Cuckoos-Egg-Tracking-Espionage/dp/1416507787/ref=pd_sim_14_17) by Clifford Stole.
 If that gets you excited journey on!

-## This Series

-DFIR, at least as I view it, is a broad field so here are some of the basic of the things you should know as an introduction to DFIR and where to learn more.
+DFIR is a broad field so here are some of the basic of the things you should know as an introduction to DFIR and where to learn more.
 Over the coming days I'm going to post about various topics in DFIR (more below) and people learn differently I will provide a few different types of resources.
 Each topic will have:

 - __A video:__ For an easy broad introduction.
 - __A link:__ To a site focused on that topic.